Scheduled Buybacks are listed on the bottom of this page or see our Instagram for updates

 UPCOMING BUYBACKS.
 The bookstore only buys books back at the following times:

-YOU CAN SELL YOUR BOOKS BACK VIA MAIL BY CLICKING ON THE LINK BELOW.
+In the meantime you can Try to SELL YOUR BOOKS BACK VIA MAIL BY CLICKING ON THE LINK BELOW.

 CLICK HERE FOR BUYBACK VIA MAIL